-22 How is restricting the buyer's ability to generate sales via the internet assessed under antitrust law?
-Have the agencies issued decisions or guidance in relation to restrictions on internet selling?
-If so, what are the key principles?
+24 How is restricting the buyer's ability to generate sales via the internet assessed?
+Have the authorities issued decisions or guidance in relation to restrictions on using the internet for advertising or selling?
+Has there been antitrust-based litigation resulting in court judgments regarding restrictions on internet sales?
+If so, what are the key principles encapsulated in such guidelines and judgments?